TeCeG/bulk-upload-to-opensea-with-recaptcha-solution/README.md

 # Message for a MacOS user
 Currently this script only tested in Windows 10.
 Not compatible for MacOS

+# Advise
+Use VPN to to avoid IP blacklist from reCaptcha

 # Thanks
 Please share and leave your star<BR>
 If you found it useful, please purchase my NFTs <BR>